samsuh/2025-learnings/README.md

 ```

 6/14 - Thinking about creating 'project' first.
 Anyone should be able to create a new project.
 Projects should be stored in db.
 Projects should have many tasks, and many users.
 How should Boards fit with Projects?
 Should one of these just be a 'tag' instead of a separate data structure?

+- Project is the highest level datastructure
+  - Each project has many tasks, which are the atomic unit of work.
+    - Each task can be 'tagged', which will allow for filtering by task.

+Thought about "initiatives" field, but it should come later and be an optional field.
+Each project could later contain "initiatives" which are groupings of tasks that are associated with a specific goal; ideally a specific measurable outcome by a specific date.
+Dont need this yet though.